Claude Petit in Winnipeg, 2011Claude Petit

 Claude Petit talking with Prime MInister Stephen Harper at the National Aboriginal Memorial in Ottawa in 2006.Claude Petit

-Picture of Claude Petit (far right) during training.Claude Petit
+Picture of Claude Petit (second from right) during training.Claude Petit

 Claude Petit and other Royal Canadian Legion Members on parade.
 Petit on the upper row, left.Claude Petit